The OYB 7-Way Bag!

 This unique bag has 7 ways it can be used or carried.

-The bags are rare and used---about 50% grade.
+The bags are rare but they are used -- about 50% grade.
 About half used-up.
-They all have marks, scuffs, wrinkles, a bit of corrosion, maybe a few vintage repairs, maybe a previous soldier's name in pen.
-They have a "burnished" look. ...With a few good years of use left in them still, for sure!
+They usually have a hole somewhere that you might want to patch, and all have marks, scuffs, wrinkles, a bit of corrosion, maybe a few vintage repairs, maybe a previous soldier's name in pen.
+They have a "burnished" look. ...But with a few good years of use left in them still, for sure!

-Now, by default they have brown leather.
-I also have variants with a gray/greenish colored leather.
-They are supercool, too, just not as brown -- the brown shows thru in a burnished way.
-And they are in somewhat better condition!
-(Plus I have a dozen of them.)
-So, if you want a nicer bag, just ask for a gray/green one!
+I only a dozen of these left, some have brown leather, some grayish/greenish leather.
+The grayish ones tend to be nicer condition.
 (Sample pic below shows a less typical solid gray/green item with less brown showing thru.
 The ones I have have more brown in the faded mix.
 In use, the gray/greens become browner.)

 Click on the PayPal button to the left under the picture and order away!
-Available with extra options like the very popular snug-mount stick (to optimize saddlebag mode), and top-straps.
+Available with extra options like the top-straps.
 Read on, there's so much more!
 (Hmm, this is such a long product description, but what can I leave out?)

 The OYB Bag is about 4" x 7" x 9" in size (4 liters, 250 cu in) and is the only bag that converts in a jiffy into a Shoulderbag, Saddlebag, Handlebar-bag, Pannier, Backpack, Frontpack or Waistbag!
 No other bag does all 7 things!